babblingfish/babbling.fish/content/blog/vertica-survival-guide/index.md

 A heuristic used for designing sort order is to use columns in ascending cardinliaty.
 It is a similar priniciple to a [Huffman Encoding](Link needed) where data is stored in a hierachical data structure optimized for fast access.

+When a table is grouped by the columns it is sorted by that allows a  `GROUPBY PIPELINED`.
+This allows Vertica to process one group at a time so it typically uses less memery and is faster than `GROUPBY HASH`.

 ## Conclusion